ahockla/the-first-tutorial/lesson2/README.md

     0, 1, 1, 2, 3, 5, 8, 13, 21, 34, 55, ...

 You will be given the parameters (a, c, m, X0) to an LCG for generating random numbers.
-Using these values, you will generate a list of the first N fibonacci numbers.
-Print the sum of the N values, modulo D.
+Pull N numbers from the LCG, and calculate the fibonacci number at the matching index.
+Print the sum of the N associated fibonacci numbers, modulo D.

 The input file will be in a single line in the following format: